 In 2019, downtown Caguas’ former Casa Rosada Abelardo Díaz Alfaro museum—also known as the “Pink House” and located around the corner from Rodríguez’s home parish—changed its name to the Casa Rosada Carlos Manuel Rodríguez and has since been dedicated entirely to Blessed Charlie’s legacy.
 At least one school on the island has also been named in his honor, in Bayamon.

 The question of his ethnicity remains in doubt, with scarcely any sources making mention of it at all.
 Genealogical records show that at least one branch of his family is of Spanish descent, and his immediate family and grandparents identified as White on official records.
+Rodríguez was born near the height of the island's so-called “Whitening” process, part of which involved US census-takers identifying residents as White—regardless of mixed African ancestry.

-It is also known, however, that most Puerto Ricans are of at least partial African descent, and the percentage was even higher in Rodríguez’s era—as most White Spanish settlers left the island in the 16th century after depleting the goldmines, and the slave trade expanded greatly in 1789.
+It is known, however, that most Puerto Ricans are of at least partial African descent, and the percentage was even higher in Rodríguez’s era—as most White Spanish settlers left the island in the 16th century after depleting the goldmines, and the slave trade expanded greatly in 1789.
 White settlers returned in 1815, but intermarriage continued and mixed ancestry remained the norm.

 (Another Puerto Rican saint-to-be who died before the 1898 US annexation, Venerable Rafael Cordero, was openly Black and the son of slaves.
 His feast was on July 5th.)